JanneMattila/www/docs/_posts/2024/03/2024-03-25-app-service-and-openid-connect.markdown

 " %}

-_Easy Auth_ is especially handy if you don't want to use any custom code to handle the authentication or you have older application that you just want to publish to you end users and quickly enable e.g. Entra ID authentication.
+_Easy Auth_ is especially handy if you don't want to use any custom code to handle the authentication or have older application that you just want to publish to you end users and quickly enable e.g. Entra ID authentication.

 You can start the configuration process by navigating to your App Service and then